Azure/azure-rest-api-specs/specification/eventgrid/Azure.Messaging.EventGrid.SystemEvents/README.md

 In order to automate the mapping of event definition with event type, please follow the guidelines below when adding new events to your typespec:
 - The name of a new event definition should have `EventData` suffix.
 For e.g. `AcsChatMessageReceivedEventData`.
 - The description of the new event should include the event type.
 This is the `eventType` name in an `EventGridEvent` or `type` name in `CloudEvent`.
 For e.g. `"Schema of the Data property of an EventGridEvent for a Microsoft.Communication.ChatMessageReceived event."` Here `Microsoft.Communication.ChatMessageReceived` is the event name.
 If your event is in preview, you may add the word preview: `"Schema of the Data property of an EventGridEvent for a Microsoft.Communication.ChatMessageReceived preview event."`
-- Make sure that you add your SystemEvent CloudEvent Schema examples under `samples/stable/2024-01-01/YOUR_SERVICE_NAME/`
+- Make sure to add add your service's SystemEvent CloudEvent Schema examples under `samples/stable/2024-01-01/YOUR_SERVICE_NAME/`

 ### Write in Typespec